annu12340/DocAtHome/README.md

 # Doc@home

 The spread of the pandemic has caused a lot of changes in our lifestyle, people fearing to get outside their homes, transportation almost shut down and social distancing becoming all the more important.
-The three major health issues that we face during this pandemic is the deterioration of mental health due to lack of socialization,  difficulty in getting medical appointments due to travel restrictions, and the uncontrolled spread of fake news.
+The three major health issues that we face during this pandemic are
+- the deterioration of mental health due to lack of socialization
+- difficulty in getting medical appointments due to travel restrictions
+- the uncontrolled spread of fake news.

 Doc@home is a web app build with an indention for helping to cope up with the current COVID situation.

 ![Screenshot (2)](https://user-images.githubusercontent.com/43414928/90967504-ad164c80-e4fd-11ea-8371-e89f0e471643.png)

-The app has 3 primary functions:-
+The app has 3 main features:-

 ### 1. Became an AI companion for those in quarantine